 I’ve asked myself this question, too.
 But rather for the opposite reason!
 When I first got Baloo as a puppy, it felt like he was active 24/7!

-There was literally no time where he would just relax and sleep.
+There was literally no time when he would just relax and sleep.
 The only way to get him to rest was in his crate.
-But outside of that, no chance!
+But outside it?
+No chance!

 This is why it’s important to know how many hours a day a dog should sleep.
 So, let’s have a closer look at that.